yxliang01/Take-Me-LMS/README.md

 # Take Me LMS!

-Redirect me to LMS login page now!
-Nothing interesting here!
+Redirect to LMS login page directly now!
+As there is nothing interesting at the landing page!
+Also, clicking the icon of this extension will take you to the LMS login page.
 For the University of Melbourne.

 ***Motivation***